Renovation – a way to improve the energy efficiency of buildings and reduce operating costs

 The key to achieving high energy efficiency in prestigious historic buildings while referencing the original architecture is the use of modern, ultra-light aluminium systems for windows and doors.
 They guarantee a high level of flexibility and adaptability to the demanding architectural requirements of the heritage site, as well as providing the highest degree of thermal insulation, which is crucial in the pursuit of increased energy efficiency for the building and reducing its operating costs.

-In the context of the renovation of historic buildings, the MB-SR50N INDUSTRIAL product line will certainly be effective – a system designed for constructing and implementing lightweight curtain walls.
+In the context of the renovation of historic buildings, the MB-SR50N INDUSTRIAL product line is certainly effective – a system designed for constructing and implementing lightweight curtain walls.
 It allows for the creation of aesthetically pleasing glazed facades with narrow division lines, while ensuring the strength and durability of the structure.
-In combination with high levels of thermal insulation, these products fully meet the market requirements for the renovation of historic buildings.
+In combination with the high levels of thermal insulation, these products fully meet the market requirements for the renovation of historic buildings.

-– Developers will appreciate the benefits of using technologically advanced aluminium constructions, which have an impact on operating costs. – emphasises Tomáš Buček.
+“Developers will appreciate the benefits of using technologically advanced aluminium constructions, which have an impact on the operating costs,” says Tomáš Buček.

 Żelazko tenement house, Poznań, Poland.
 Systems used: MB-70, MB-70US, MB-70US HI, MB-86 SI, MB-SR50N EFEKT, MB-60E EI

 The catalogue of products dedicated to the renovation of public buildings is complemented by window systems with narrow profiles (e.g. from the MB-FERROLINE line), which imitate steel joinery, harmonising with the character of the former building.
-The thermal barrier used guarantees a high degree of thermal protection for the structure, as well as high tightness against water penetration and air infiltration, which is crucial in the context of the building's energy efficiency.
+The thermal barrier used guarantees a high degree of thermal protection for the structure, as well as high sealing against water penetration and air infiltration, which is crucial in the context of the building's energy efficiency.

 Let’s build a better future!